ailinkhoo/CloudDevOps/notes/2_python.md

 1. Create the script `reverse-file` and make it executable.
 2. When we run the program, an error message is shown and that it accepts an optional `-h` flag.
 3. The program responds to the `-h` flag, displaying a help message.
-4. After you executing `.parse_args()`, we get a `Namespace` object that contains a simple property for each input argument received from the command line.
+4. After executing `.parse_args()`, we get a `Namespace` object that contains a simple property for each input argument received from the command line.

 ```
 #!/usr/bin/python3